-Fenugreek diabetes can control both glucose & cholesterol levels in blood, additionally nourishes digestive system, liver and promotes respiratory health.
+Fenugreek diabetes can control both glucose & cholesterol levels in the blood, additionally nourishes digestive system, liver and promotes respiratory health.

 Fenugreek (Trigonella foenum-graecum)

 Fenugreek has been in use for centuries for various female conditions, brain & nervous system problems, skin, liver and metabolic disorders.
 It is also beneficial for respiratory and gastrointestinal problems.

-Fennugreek slows down the absorption of glucose, and other simple carbohydrates.
+Fenugreek slows down the absorption of glucose and other simple carbohydrates.
 It is due to its mucilaginous fiber content and high viscosity formation in the gut.
 Additionally, fenugreek shows improvement in HDL-cholesterol levels (31% increase).

 Fenugreek possesses antioxidant property in the presence of glutathione and beta-carotene in their seeds.
-This prevents the oxidation of LDL cholesterol, thus stops inflammation of arteries as well as plaque formation.
-Therefore, fenugreek reduces the risk of atherosclerosis, heart diseases and stroke.
+It prevents the oxidation of LDL cholesterol, thus stops inflammation of arteries as well as plaque formation.
+Therefore, fenugreek reduces the risk of atherosclerosis, heart diseases, and stroke.

 15 Medicinal Uses of Fenugreek

 Fenugreek has been in use traditionally for the treatment of diabetes.